-Melton flatbed truck parked in the sunset
+A Melton truck with a load parked in the sunset

-Complemento Carta Porte/Bill of Lading Complement in 2024
+Complemento Carta Porte/Bill of Lading Complement in 2025

 International shipping is an ever changing and fast-growing environment.
 Whether you’re new to the industry or are looking to expand your business, you’ll need to be on the lookout for new laws, documentation, and rules that could impact your business.
 For those looking to begin shipping freight within Mexico, you’ll need to be aware of multiple requirements to be active in the region, such as: